-What’s a Transmission Shift Solenoid?
+What Does a Transmission Shift Solenoid Do?

 Shift solenoids can be somewhat expensive to replace, but not nearly as much as the entire transmission.
 Ignoring a warning light or code being thrown by a faulty transmission shift solenoid can lead to serious problems, such as running your vehicle in the wrong gear for your speed and conditions.
 This can then lead to your transmission overheating and breaking down.